 A software reset is accomplished by setting the reset bit (bit 15) of the Basic Mode Control Register (BMCR).
 The period from the point in time when the reset bit is set to the point in time when software reset has concluded is approximately 1 μs .

-The software reset will reset the device such that all regis-
+The software reset will reset the device such that all registers will be reset to default values and the hardware config-

 7.0 Register Block